This is the main screen of Team Password Manager. Each user sees different passwords depending on the projects he/she has access to.

 1) Administrative menu on top, with special options for admins (Users/Groups, Log and Settings).

-2) Search passwords.
+2) Search passwords or projects.

 Download and try Team Password Manager for real:

 Just click on New Password, select the project and enter a few fields, that's all